This page of the site lists some stats about the domain, and some accounts of its history.

 · Data entry: I use Micosoft Excel fairly frequently when gathering data.
 Vernier Software's Graphical Analysis is used for graph production.

-· E-mail client: I previously used Eudora, however currently use Thunderbird (until the new Eudora is released anyway).
+· E-mail client: I previously used Eudora, however currently use Thunderbird.